American march music: Military march form

-The trio and repeats

 In some marches, a short introduction to the trio is heard, often a repeat of the opening introduction, or it may be a different melody played by the whole band, a fanfare by the brasses—or a percussion soli (drum roll-off) as heard in "Semper Fidelis" by Sousa.
 Another example of a trio introduction is found in "Twin Eagle Strut" by Zane Van Auken.

 The third (or technically fourth or fifth) primary melody in a march is called the trio, which usually is the main melody of the march.
 It typically is played legato style in a softer dynamic and features woodwinds more than brass.
 Sousa often used clarinets and euphoniums in lower tenor register in his trios.
 This trio strain is the most contrasting of the sections, often containing variations of motifs heard in the previous two strains.